 The Islip Arts Council through its School of Cultural Arts offers fine art, music, yoga and meditation classes for adults and children.
-All classes are taught by professionals in their fields.
-Classes take place at Brookwood Hall in the Museum School Classroom.
+All classes are taught by professionals in their fields and classes take place at Brookwood Hall.
 Members of the Islip Arts Council and Islip Art Museum are entitled to a 10% discount on classes.

 WANT TO TEACH WHAT YOU KNOW?
 We are accepting Class Proposals now.
 CLICK HERE to email Lynda with your ideas.

-CLICK HERE FOR DETAILS ON ARTS COUNCIL PROGRAMS.
+CLICK HERE FOR DETAILS ON ARTS COUNCIL PROGRAMS & EVENTS.

 CLICK HERE FOR SCHOOL OF CULTURAL ARTS CLASSES.

 CLICK HERE FOR THE ART IN THE HALL EXHIBITION SCHEDULE.